Stop Sign and Red Light Violations

-Hire a Good Wake County Traffic Attorney to Help You with Stop Sign or Red Light Violations
+How an Attorney Can Help with Stop Sign or Red Light Violations

 Stop sign violations and red light violations are governed under the same North Carolina statute.
 The statute states that drivers’ are not to enter an intersection on a red light, but, as you know, entering the intersection while the light is yellow is perfectly legal.
 Likewise, you cannot enter an intersection without coming to a complete stop if there is a stop sign.

 If you were stopped by a cop who wrote you a ticket for a red light or stop sign violation please continue reading.
-If you received a ticket via mail because of a red light camera, skip to the bottom by clicking here to read about mail-in tickets.
+If you received a ticket via mail because of a red light camera, skip to the bottom to read about mail-in tickets.

 Much like speeding, both of these violations seem simple to deal with and many people think that they are easy to simply put behind you.
 But if not handled carefully, stop sign and stop light violations, like speeding, can have big repercussions in fees, insurance premiums, and even your ability to drive.